🇪🇸 Spain Travel Guide 2026 · Iberian Peninsula · Europe

 The Basque Country

-The Basque Country — País Vasco — is Spain’s most anomalous region: a small territory with a language (Euskera) unrelated to any other language on earth, the highest Michelin-star density per capita of any region on the planet, an industrial capital (Bilbao) that reinvented itself through a single architectural commission, and a coastal city (San Sebastián — Donostia in Basque) that has arguably the world’s finest food culture per square kilometre.
-Bilbao’s Guggenheim Museum (Frank Gehry’s titanium-clad 1997 building — the moment when a single building transformed a post-industrial city into an international destination, the “Bilbao Effect” — EUR 18, book at guggenheim-bilbao.eus — the collection is secondary to the building’s spatial experience) and San Sebastián’s pintxo bars (the Basque version of tapas — small pieces of bread loaded with extraordinary combinations, displayed on bar counters and ordered with a glass of txakoli, the slightly sparkling local white wine — the Parte Vieja’s 30 bars form the greatest food street per square metre in Europe) are the twin experiences that define the Basque Country for visitors.
+The Basque Country — País Vasco — is Spain’s most anomalous region: a small territory with a language (Euskera) unrelated to any other on earth, the highest Michelin-star density per capita on the planet, an industrial capital (Bilbao) reinvented through a single architectural commission, and a coastal city (San Sebastián — Donostia) with arguably the world’s finest food culture per square kilometre.
+Bilbao’s Guggenheim Museum (Frank Gehry’s titanium-clad 1997 building — the “Bilbao Effect”) and San Sebastián’s pintxo bars are the twin experiences that define the region.
+Just outside Bilbao, Asador Etxebarri was ranked the world’s No.2 restaurant in 2025 — its wood-fire cooking is the high temple of the region’s food reputation.

 San SebastiánBilbaoVitoria-GasteizGetariaHondarribia